josuehdz0/MoathAbdulrazak/README.md

 ### Hello there 👋

+i'm Moath, a full-stack software developer.
+I have a passion for web developement and art.
+Art fuels my intersets, i've always had a passion for art.
+I enjoy creating and exploring different forms of artistic expression.
+Here's a little more about me!

 As a software developer, I have a passion for creating innovative solutions and delivering high-quality products.
 I am highly skilled in  • HTML • CSS • JavaScript • Vue.js(3x) • Node.js • Express  • MVC Patterns • C#/ .NET • MySQL • FireBase and have experience in building scalable, efficient web applications.